MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab02_Implement_SAP_architecture_on_Azure_VMs_running_Linux.md

 ## Lab scenario

-In preparation for deployment of SAP NetWeaver on Azure, Adatum Corporation wants to implement a demo that will illustrate highly available implementation of SAP NetWeaver on Azure virtual machines running the SUSE distribution of Linux.
+In preparation for deployment of SAP NetWeaver on Azure, Adatum Corporation wants to implement a demo that will illustrate highly available implementation of SAP NetWeaver on Azure Virtual Machines running the SUSE distribution of Linux.

 ## Interactive lab simulations